DorianPopa/Village-Ruin/README.md

 # Village-Ruin
-Second semester database project.

 Tribal Wars inspired game.

 All the game logic was implemented at the database level.
-The client was built in JAVA.
+The client app was built in JAVA.

 # Doc:
 https://docs.google.com/document/d/1JiEb5xQkN-QHB7qL-aLB1HpSyUKBskhidDx_E8dYl4E/edit?usp=sharing